dereuromark/cakephp-ide-helper/README.md

 - Helpers

 ### IDE support
-This plugin is supposed to work with ANY IDE that supports annotations.
+This plugin is **supposed to work with ANY IDE that supports annotations**.
 The so far 100% compatible and tested ones are:
 - PHPStorm
 - ...
 [Report or PR your IDE of choice here to confirm full compatibiblity]